transcelerate/ddf-home/getting-started.md

 The USDM serves as the standard model for creating a **Study Definitions Repository**, which is a novel central component aimed at facilitating the exchange of structured study definitions across clinical systems using technical and data standards.

-Click here for a video describing the USDM.
+Click [here]() for a video describing the USDM.

 To learn more and get access to the USDM documentation, please go to the [CDISC Digital Data Flow website](https://www.cdisc.org/ddf).

 ## Study Definitions Repository (SDR) Reference Implementation

-Transcelerate, along with Accenture, Microsoft, and other life sciences technology vendors have developed a working model of the Study Definitions Repository based on the USDM called the Study Definitions Repository Reference Implementation.
+Transcelerate, along with Accenture, Microsoft, and other life sciences technology vendors have developed a working model of the Study Definitions Repository based on the USDM called the **Study Definitions Repository Reference Implementation**.

 The SDR Reference Implementation has been deployed as open-source, and is meant to be vendor agnostic.
 The goal of having an open-source, vendor agnostic solution is to create a platform for both innovation and collaborative interoperability across the industry.

-Click here for a video describing the SDR RI.
+Click [here]() for a video describing the SDR RI.

 ## Accessing the SDR Reference Implementation (RI)